fer-castro/holbertonschool-shell/basics/README.md

 0 pwd - Write a script that prints the absolute path name of the current working directory.
 1 ls - Display the contents list of your current directory.

+1 ls - Display the contents list of your current directory.

 2 cd ~ - Write a script that changes the working directory to the user’s home directory.

 3 ls -l - Display current directory contents in a long format